energietransitie/needforheat-generic-firmware/docs/provisioning/testing.md

 * [Apple Unified Provisioning app for BLE](https://apps.apple.com/us/app/esp-ble-provisioning/id1473590141)
 * [Apple Unified Provisioning app for SoftAP](https://apps.apple.com/us/app/esp-softap-provisioning/id1474040630)

-> Using the Espressif Unified Provisioning apps, you cannot test Twomes device provisioning fully: you can only test the Wi-Fi provisioning part.
+> Using one of the above Espressif Unified Provisioning apps, you cannot test Twomes device provisioning fully: you can only test the Wi-Fi provisioning part.